 Air Emissions.
-New short-term, minor, adverse impacts on air quality could occur from completion of lease compliance actions and cleanup and restoration activities for hazardous substances and hazardous wastes, including-MEC $7$ within the State-owned land after expiration of the current lease.
+New short-term, minor, adverse impacts on air quality could occur from completion of lease compliance actions and cleanup and restoration activities for hazardous substances and MEC within the State-owned land after expiration of the current lease.
 These impacts would occur from emissions of vehicles and equipment used to conduct the activities.
 These impacts would not be significant because the new emissions would not be enough to adversely affect the ambient air quality for the island of Hawai'i, threaten the island's attainment status, or violate any federal or state air regulation.